iforce2d/linuxcnc-gcode-server/README.md

 # linuxcnc-gcode-server
 Allows connecting to a LinuxCNC installation and executing commands, similar to linuxcncrsh.

-The motivation was to allow easier control by OpenPNP, to this end some specific commands will be intercepted and either handled within this server, or translated into something LinuxCNC can understand:
+The motivation was to allow easier control by OpenPNP, to this end some non-standard (for LinuxCNC) commands will be intercepted and handled either within this server, or translated into something LinuxCNC can understand:
 - M115 - firmware version
 - M114 - current position
 - M105 - read analog sensor
 - M400 - wait for completion

-All other g-code commands will be passed through to LinuxCNC unchanged, and are relayed to LinuxCNC as MDI commands.
+All other g-code commands will be passed through unchanged, and are relayed to LinuxCNC as MDI commands.

 <br>

-## Interpreted commands
+## Non-standard commands

 #### M115
 Returns a string like:
 `ok FIRMWARE_NAME:linuxcnc-gcode, FIRMWARE_VERSION:0.1`

 #### M114
 Returns the current position of the machine, eg.
 `ok X:1.200000 Y:3.400000 Z:5.600000 A:7.800000`

 #### M105
-Returns the values of the first four analog inputs (motion.analog-in-00 etc)

-`ok T0:0.147000 T1:0.7890000 T2:0.000000 T3:0.000000`
+Returns the values of the first four analog inputs (motion.analog-in-00 etc) `ok T0:0.147000 T1:0.7890000 T2:0.000000 T3:0.000000`

 #### M400